sapcc/terraform-provider-ccloud/docs/resources/kubernetes_v1.md

   `false`.
 Changing this forces a new resource to be created.

 * `dex` - (Optional) Enable dex installation to Kubernetes cluster.
 It is possible to enable for all supported Kubernetes versions.
 Disabling is not supported in Kubernikus API.
-Defaults to `true`.
+Defaults to `false`.
+Conflicts with `authentication_configuration` argument.

+* `authentication_configuration` - (Optional) Enables structured authentication
+  for the cluster by specifying a valid AuthenticationConfiguration YAML resource.
+This configuration is passed directly to the API server via the --authentication-config flag.
+Conflicts with `dex` argument.
+Requires Kubernetes version 1.30 or later.

 * `dashboard` - (Optional) Enable Kubernetes dashboard installation to Kubernetes cluster.
 It is possible to enable for Kubernetes versions >= 1.11.9.
 Disabling is not supported in Kubernikus API.
 Defaults to `true`.

 * `backup` - (Optional) Configures the etcd database backup behaviour.
 Can either be `on`, `off` or `externalAWS`. `externalAWS` option is available only